mendix/docs/content/en/docs/control-center/apps.md

 ## 2 Mendix Cloud

-The **Mendix Cloud** tab gives an overview of all the licensed apps on the Mendix Public Cloud.
+The **Mendix Cloud** tab gives an overview of all the licensed apps that can be published on the public Mendix Cloud.

+By default you only see apps from the production environments.
+Turn off the **Production** toggle above the table on the right side to see all the environments.

 You can customize the columns of the table by clicking the column selector (the eye icon) on the upper-righter corner of the table.
-The items selected are shown as columns.
+The items that you select are shown in the table.

 {{< figure src="/attachments/control-center/apps/column-selection-public-cloud.png" >}}

-The description of these items are as follows:
+The description of the items that you can select are as follows:

 - **AppID**: the unique identifier of the app